Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Betting Insights

-- The Stars have put together a 41-24 record when favored on the moneyline this season.
+- The Stars are 41-24 when favored on the moneyline this season.

-- Based on this matchup's moneyline, the Stars' implied win probability is 58.3%.
+- Based on this matchup's moneyline, the Stars have an implied win probability of 58.3%.

 Stars vs Kraken Additional Info